Peaks

 - Climb the Matterhorn (4478m)

-- 3 nights mountain huts at half-board (Breakfast and 3 course evening meals)
+- Up to 3 nights mountain huts on a half-board basis (breakfast and three course evening meal)

-- 4 nights Chamonix accommodation with breakfast included
+- 4 nights in Chamonix accommodation on a B&B basis (breakfast)

 - Hand-picked Adventure Base mountain guides